Portland Burn Injury Accident Lawyer │ Mayor Law

 - Thermal burns are caused by contacting hot heat sources such as fire, wood burning stoves, gas or electric ranges, or scalding liquids such as boiling water.

 - Chemical burns occur when the skin is exposed to chemicals that are either very acidic, such as sulfuric acid in toilet cleaners, or very base, such as sodium hypochlorite in bleaching products.
-In the workplace, chemicals such as sodium hydroxide are routinely used in the manufacturing process for paper and petroleum products, and in the processing, cleaning, and dyeing of cloth.
+In the workplace, chemicals such as sodium hydroxide are routinely used in the manufacturing process for paper and petroleum products, and in the processing, cleaning, and dying of cloth.
 These chemicals can also be inhaled causing often fatal burns in the lungs.

 - Electrical burns occur when contact is made with high voltage sources especially over 1,000 volts.
 Burns can be severe, but the injury may also cause bone fractures and joint dislocations due to muscle contractions causes by the electrical jolt.